Land is bequeathed to St. Cuthbert by King Egfrith of Northumbria. First church established and dedicated to St. Michael.

 Chancel reroofed, carved oak screens and canopies added over monks stalls by George Preston.

-Black Plague strikes Cartmel.
+Famine and starvation strikes Cartmel.
 Many people die.

 28th November – Cromwell’s men bivouac in the Priory causing damage, especially to the organ.